Twitter and the Victimization of Goliath

 Situations like these are dangerous for discourse.
-It appears the power balance has shifted — thousands of angry voices against the voice of one individual.
-However those thousands of voices are part of a minority that still represents a sliver of our population.
+It appears the power balance has shifted — hundreds of angry voices against the defiant voice of one individual.
+However those hundreds of voices are part of a minority that still represents a sliver of our population.
 The power dynamics haven’t shifted, but it looks like they have.

 When this happens it becomes exceptionally easy for the dominant majority to argue they are being persecuted.
 First, because dominant systems are not prone to introspection, and thus rarely aware of their own size and power.
 Second, because Twitter, as a platform designed to propagate information through networks of individuals, can mobilize very large numbers of people in a community even if that community is still exceptionally small within the general population.